techwithcosta/techwithcosta-yt/My Dev Setup For Data & AI (2024)/My Dev Setup For Data & AI (2024).md

 ### Hardware virtualization
-Enabled (check on Task Manager -> Performance -> Virtualisation: Enabled) If it's not, I suggest enabling it on BIOS (on your CPU options enable Intel VT-x or AMD-V) (not sure if this is mandatory, but I always do this to ensure I can create virtual machines it might have some performance impact on your WSL2 setup, just in case, enable it if you can)
+Enabled (check on Task Manager -> Performance -> Virtualization: Enabled) If it's not, I suggest enabling it on BIOS (on your CPU options enable Intel VT-x or AMD-V) (not sure if this is mandatory, but I always do this to ensure I can create virtual machines it might have some performance impact on your WSL2 setup, just in case, enable it if you can)